When a domain invokes a key either explicitly or implicitly, the kernel acts in two phases:

 If some lock cannot be acquired the operation will be deferred or fail and then there are then several cases:

-Some such cases are allowed but slow less optimized general code is required.
+Some such cases are allowed but general and slower code is required.

 - A loop in a meter chain is discovered or other cases of a node participating twice in a transaction.